Alex-AI-code/PRA3006/README.md

 Research question:
 Find how many interconnections between different tumor suppressor genes and types of cancers there are by displaying couplings of most relevant genes with their corresponding cancer.

-What are the most common treatment for common cancers?
+What are the most common treatments for common cancers?